Pion Partonic Distributions in the Statistical Model from Pion-induced Drell-Yan and $J/\Psi$ Production Data: Conclusion and future prospects

 The finding that both the Drell-Yan and $J/\Psi$ production data can be well described with the statistical model approach suggests that this approach could be extended to extract the kaon PDFs~\cite{Peng2017}.
 While only a single low-statistics measurement of the kaon-induced Drell-Yan cross section is available~\cite{NA3_KP}, there exist additional kaon-induced $J/\Psi$ production data at 39.5 GeV~\cite{WA39} and 200 GeV~\cite{NA3}.
 A combined analysis of these kaon-induced Drell-Yan and $J/\Psi$ production might lead to a first extraction of the valence-quark and gluon distributions of kaon.
 The proposed RF separated kaon beam~\cite{AMBER} at CERN would be extremely valuable for measuring the kaon PDFs in the future.

 We acknowledge interesting discussions with Prof. F. Buccella during the course of this work.
-This work was supported in part by the U.S. National Science Foundation and the Ministry of Science and Technology in Taiwan, ROC.
+This work was supported in part by the U.S. National Science Foundation Grant No. PHY-1812377 and the Ministry of Science and Technology in Taiwan, ROC.